aws/karpenter-provider-aws/designs/aws/custom-user-data-and-amis.md

 --==MYBOUNDARY==--
 ```

 * Users can address CASE1 very well through this mode.
-They can leave Karpenter to figure how to bootstrap the worker node and install whatever they need on the worker node.
+They can let Karpenter figure out how to bootstrap the worker node and focus on installing whatever they need on the worker node.
 * Users cannot address CASE2 via this mode.
 This is because of how the bootstrap worker node is currently architected - it creates and seeds the kubeletConfiguration at runtime based on the parameters to the script.
     * If a user were to bootstrap the worker node themselves in their userdata MIME part, the worker node may join with the wrong labels that violates the bin-packing + scheduling logic Karpenter has used.
 * This is currently how [Managed Nodegroups operates](https://docs.aws.amazon.com/eks/latest/userguide/launch-templates.html#launch-template-user-data).
-* As part of this, we can also remove `spec.kubeletConfiguration`
+* As part of this, we can also remove `spec.kubeletConfiguration`.

 *Option 2 - MIME parts are run in the order -  `UserManaged` → `Karpenter Managed` but `spec.kubeletConfiguration` will be honored*

 This is just a variation of Option 1.

 * In this mode, we keep the [kubeletConfiguration field in the provisionerSpec](https://karpenter.sh/v0.8.1/provisioner/#speckubeletconfiguration) and you can set any required configuration here.
 When Karpenter generates UserData, it’ll make sure to include anything set in the spec.
-    * This helps w/ the bin-packing logic since it will probably be impossible to parse the user-data as a bash script.
+    * This helps with the bin-packing logic since it will probably be impossible to parse the user-data as a bash script.
 * Users can then address CASE2 for most cases.
 But this still leaves the door open for everyone to try and add more kubelet and container configuration within the provisioner which will bloat our API surface and make the provisioner more challenging to maintain.

 *[Recommended] Option 3 - MIME parts are run in the order - `Karpenter Managed` → `UserManaged` → `Karpenter Managed`*